-In exercising their duty of teaching-which is conspicuous among the principal duties of bishops, they should announce the Gospel of Christ to men, calling them to a faith in the power of the Spirit or confirming them in a living faith.
+In exercising their duty of teaching-which is conspicuous among the principal duties of bishops, they should announce the Gospel of Christ to men, calling them to faith in the power of the Spirit or confirming them in living faith.
 They should expound the whole mystery of Christ to them, namely, those truths the ignorance of which is ignorance of Christ.
-At the same time they should point out the divinely revealed way to give glory to God and thereby to attain to eternal happiness.
+At the same time, they should point out the divinely revealed way to give glory to God and thereby attain eternal happiness.

 The Bishops and Abbesses should present Christian doctrine in a manner adapted to the needs of the times, that is to say, in a manner that will respond to the difficulties and questions by which people are especially burdened and troubled.
 They should also guard that doctrine, rituals, teaching the believers to defend and proclaim it.
-In putting forward this doctrine they should manifest the maternal solicitude of the Mystical Church toward all men whether they are believers or not.
-With a special affection they should attend upon every man equally to which the Lord sent them to preach the Gospel.
+Putting forward this doctrine they should manifest the maternal solicitude of the Mystical Church toward all men whether they are believers or not.
+With special affection, they should attend upon every man equally to which the Lord sent them to preach the Gospel.

-Since it is the vision of the Church to interact with the community in which we live it is especially the duty of Bishops and Abbesses to seek out men and women both request and promote dialogue with them.
-These conversations on salvation ought to be noted with good behavior and integrity as well as humility and mildness in order that at all times truth may be joined to fellowship and understanding with love.
-Likewise they should be noted for due prudence joined with trust, which fosters friendship and thus is capable of bringing about a union of minds.
+Since it is the vision of the Church to interact with the community in which we live Bishops and Abbesses especially must seek out men and women both request and promote dialogue with them.
+These conversations on salvation ought to be noted with good behaviour and integrity as well as humility and mildness so that at all times truth may be joined to fellowship and understanding with love.
+Likewise, they should be noted for due prudence joined with trust, which fosters friendship and thus is capable of bringing about a union of minds.

-In exercising their office leadership, Bishops and Abbesses should stand in the midst of their congregation as those who serve.
+In exercising their office leadership, Bishops and Abbesses should stand amid their congregation as those who serve.
 Let them be good shepherds who know their sheep and whose sheep know them.
 Let them be true leaders who excel in the spirit of love and solicitude for all and to whose divinely conferred authority all gratefully submit themselves.
-Let them so gather and mold the whole family of their flock that everyone, conscious of his own duties, may live and work in the communion of love.
+Let them so gather and mould the whole family of their flock that everyone, conscious of his duties, may live and work in the communion of love.

 Assuredly, while sacred Ministers devote themselves to the spiritual care of their flock, they also in fact have regard and respect for their social and civil progress and prosperity.
 According to the nature of their office and as necessary Bishops and Abbesses, they collaborate actively with public authorities for this purpose and advocate obedience to just laws and reverence for legitimately constituted authorities unless otherwise advised by The Patriarch and Presiding Prelate.

-Therefore, for the purpose of duly protecting the freedom of the Mystical Church and of promoting more conveniently and efficiently the welfare of the believer, this Executive Council desires that in future no more rights or privileges of election, nomination, presentation, or designation for the office of Bishop and Abbesses be granted to any one person.
+Therefore, to duly protect the freedom of the Mystical Church and of promoting more conveniently and efficiently the welfare of the believer, this Executive Council desires that in future no more rights or privileges of election, nomination, presentation, or designation for the office of Bishop and Abbesses be granted to any one person.